symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

 Preconditions
 -------------

 As Symfony CMF is based on Symfony2, you should make sure you meet the `Requirements for running Symfony2 <http://symfony.com/doc/current/reference/requirements.html>`_.
-Additionally, you need to have `SQLite <http://www.sqlite.org/>`_ PDO extension (pdo_sqlite) installed, since it's used as the default storage medium.
+Additionally, you need to have `SQLite <http://www.sqlite.org/>`_ PDO extension (pdo_sqlite) installed, since it is used as the default storage medium.

 .. note::